ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-api/index.md

 title: "Options Reference"
 ---

-This page documents the AG Charts API.
-You can find more details about getting started with AG Charts in the [Getting Started](/charts-getting-started/) section.
-You can also explore the API and see in real-time how different options affect charts using the [API Explorer](/charts-api-explorer/).
+This page documents the AG Charts Interface and API.

+The `AgChartOptions` interface is the gateway to creating charts, it includes all the configuration options available in AG Charts.

+To initialise a chart, an instance of the `AgChartOptions` is passed to the `AgChart.create()` factory method.
+Once the chart is initialised, it can be modified using the `AgChart.update()` method.

 ## Options by Chart Type

+An instance of `AgChartOptions` is an essential configuration object required to create a chart with the desired data and attributes.

+Properties, formatters and event handlers are all available through the `AgChartOptions` interface.
+Specifying these on the `options` object will enable fine grained control of charts including registering event listeners and applying styles to individual data points.

+The `AgChartOptions` interface is displayed below in an expandable JSON graph, which can be navigated to explore the object structure.

-AG Charts is primarily configured by an instance of the `AgChartOptions` option, and there are three main variations depending on the chart/series type to be rendered:
+Click through the tabs to see the three main variations of `AgChartOptions` depending on the chart/series type to be rendered.

 <tabs>
     <expandable-snippet label="Cartesian" interfaceName='AgCartesianChartOptions' overrideSrc="charts-api/api.json" breadcrumbs='["options"]'></expandable-snippet>